aneshlya/ispc/docs/ispc.rst

 ---------------------------------

-``ispc`` programs are often used to express independently-executing programs performing computation on separate data elements.  (i.e. pure data-parallelism).
-However, it's often the case where it's useful for the program instances to be able to cooperate in computing results.
+``ispc`` programs are often used to express independently-executing programs performing computation on separate data elements (i.e., pure data-parallelism).
+However, it's often useful for the program instances to cooperate in computing results.
 The cross-lane operations described in this section provide primitives for communication between the running program instances in the gang.